moliver28/research-handbook/content/handbook/product/product-processes/planning-with-gitlab.md

 The 'not the next iteration' work items are the most important ones to resolve.
-It is very easy to create a large, comprehensive change with meta items and lots of improvements, but it is essential that we iterate and ship the _minimal viable_ change.
+It is very easy to create a large, comprehensive change with meta items and lots of improvements, but it is essential that we iterate and ship the _minimal valuable_ change.
 We have to ship the iteration, wait for it to be used, and ask for feedback.
 As a product manager, you must think about the bigger picture when making a proposal to improve the product.
 It's important to avoid writing this down as a bunch of work items.